Androscoggin Wayside Park

 Park in Errol, New Hampshire, U.S.

 Androscoggin Wayside Park is located on the Androscoggin River in Errol, New Hampshire, along Route 16.
 Located in the Thirteen Mile Woods scenic area of northern New Hampshire, the small park is free to use, open year-round, and offers a picnic area, canoeing, and fishing.
 It is part of Mollidgewock State Park.

-The park is 1 of 10 New Hampshire state parks that are in the path of totality for the 2024 solar eclipse, with 2 minutes and 5 seconds of totality.